GersonHMG/HurryBoats/README.md

 ![alt text](https://github.com/MasterGerson/HurryBoats/blob/master/readme/Godot2022.09.02.jpg?raw=true)

-This is a (2-4) peer-to-peer game, where you are driving a boat and your goal is to be the last one alive.
-Pick the cannonball crates and defeat the other players.
-Try to avoid the edge of the map and the cannonballs from another players, otherwise you will lose.
+Drive your boat to collect ammo crates and destroy your enemies.
+This is a multiplayer game and need steam in order to play.

-# Controls
+## Controls

-- Select your ammunition with Q and E
+- Select ammo: Q and E
-- Shoot your current ammmo with SPACE
+- Shoot key: SPACE
-- Move with WASD
+- Move keys: W A S D

+# How to run

+To run the project, simply clone the repo and import it from the Godot c# editor, or just download the executable in [releases](https://github.com/Gerssonn/HurryBoats/tags).

-# Requirements
+## Requirements
 - Godot 3.5 mono version (c# support)
 - Steam open
 - .Net SDK 4.7.2

-# Intructions

-To debug this project you have to change in your editor settings:

-Editor -> Editor Settings -> Mono -> Build -> change to dotcli.